For High Schools & Universities

 Presenters

 UrbanPlan volunteers engage in interactive discussions with students on the member’s own project work.
-Through thoughtful questioning, the presenter helps students relate these issues and decisions to struggles the students are experiencing in UrbanPlan.
+Through thoughtful questioning, the presenter helps students relate these issues and decisions to the struggles the students are experiencing in UrbanPlan.

 City Council